open-AIMS/ADRIA.jl/README.md

 julia> ]instantiate
 ```

-For development purposes, set up a sandbox environment.
+For development purposes, set up a sandbox environment (setup only needs to be done once).
-Steps below assumes you are in the ADRIA.jl project folder.
+The steps below assumes you are in the ADRIA.jl project folder.

 ```bash
 $ mkdir sandbox